evanharmon/eph-headspace/docker/dockerfile.md

 Trailing slash is considered a directory
 `COPY hss-cfg/ .hss-cfg/`

-## Keep running
+## Keep Container Running

-in a shell file do:
+extend to a docker run with entrypoint flag
 ```
-While true
-do
-    tail -f /dev/null & wait ${!}
-done
+FROM ubuntu:latest

+ENTRYPOINT ["tail", "-f", "/dev/null"]
 ```

 ## Extend \$PATH